Easy ways to feed horses prone to gastric ulcers

 Create hay stations

-A number of hay stations scattered around around the stable will encourage movement - you could also use double-netted hay nets to help to extend your horse's eating time.
+A number of smaller hay stations scattered around the stable will encourage movement - you can also use double-netted, part filled hay nets to help to extend your horse's eating time when compared to one large net.

 Avoid leaving your horse for prolonged periods without forage